HomeMigration Guides

 The Honest Answer: What You'll Miss

-What you'll gain: a hypervisor with no per-core licensing, a backup product that genuinely competes with commercial offerings, and a community that's been growing rapidly since 2024 precisely because everyone is running this migration analysis right now.
+What you gain: a hypervisor with no per-core licensing, a backup product (PBS) that competes with commercial offerings on features if not on vendor support depth, and a community that has grown rapidly since 2024 as organizations evaluate VMware alternatives.

 Resources mentioned in this guide: